 Work with a WordPress Consultant Experienced with Multisite

 We recommend that you work with a WordPress consultant who is an expert on scaling WordPress managed hosting Multisites.
-If the multisite network grows, you’ll need to keep an eye out for the amount of server resources your site uses, as well as the upkeep of your database.
+If the multisite network grows, you’ll need to keep an eye out for the number of server resources your site uses, as well as the upkeep of your database.
 It’s perfectly manageable as long as you are proactive, and it helps to work with an expert who can guide you through the growth phase of your multisite.

 Pick a Good Hosting Provider Experienced with Multisite